 Tip #3: Enjoy this age of exploration!

-Keep it simple!
-My son (who is now preschool age) loved to roll around in front of a mirror when he was six months old.
-Now my daughter loves to army crawl after her brother and cousin while they stack soft blocks.
+- Keep it simple!
+My son loved to roll around in front of a mirror when he was six months old.
+Now my daughter loved to army crawl after her brother and cousin while they stack soft blocks.
 They build a tower, she knocks it down.
 The giggles are contagious!

 Overwhelmed at home with your baby, toddler, or preschooler?
 Help is here!
 Download my Everyday Calm eBook and Printable Pack bundle, and learn simple mindsets and routines to conquer the chaos at home with kids.